International Child Abduction and International Child Custody Law: Poland

 • Both spouses are Polish citizens.

-These rules frequently intersect with U.S. jurisdictional doctrines such as the UCCJEA, forum non conveniens evaluations, and comity analyses.
+These rules frequently intersect with U.S. jurisdictional doctrines such as the UCCJEA, forum non convenient evaluations, and comity analyses.
 Our firm provides detailed legal opinions for U.S. courts assessing whether Poland is the more appropriate forum for dissolution or custody matters.

 Hague Convention Issues Involving Poland